Is it your dream to be your own boss and start a wedding business?

 Pricing is important and unless you want to have a very expensive hobby you need to know and understand the costs involved in the weddings you plan, how to account for your time and what to charge your clients so you make a profit.

 You’ll also want to consider your competition and the region you’ll be working in to see if you’re competitive.
 You might want to look at the luxury market and if you do then everything you put out there will need to reflect that, including your pricing.

-As part of our Wedding Business Launchpad course we have a pricing formula we use with you to make sure you know what to do and how to do it.
+As part of our Wedding Business training we have a pricing formula we use with you to make sure you know what to do and how to do it.
 This includes how to create and sell packages your clients will book.